jeremieperes/french-training-courses/README.md

 cd path/to/project/directory
 pip install -r requirements.txt
 ```
+3. Sign up on [Mapbox](https://account.mapbox.com/) and create a token

+4. Create a file ".mapbox_token" and copy your Mapbox token in it.
+Put this file in the root folder of the repo.

-3. Run the streamlit command line
+4. Run the streamlit command line
 ```
 streamlit run app/Formation-web-app.py
 ```